Frederick Maurice (British Army officer, born 1841): Career

 Maurice served as private secretary to Sir Garnet Wolseley in the Ashanti Campaign of 1873–1874; in the Zulu War in 1879; was deputy assistant adjutant general of the Egyptian expedition in 1882; and was brevetted colonel in 1885.
 In 1885–1892 he was professor of military history at the Staff College, Camberley, and in 1895 was promoted to major general.
 Later in his career he was commander of the Woolwich District until September 1902, and he retired from the army in January 1903.

+He was subsequently appointed Honorary Colonel of the 3rd Kent Artillery Volunteers (Royal Arsenal) on 14 February 1903.

 In 1905, Maurice was part of a team which went to Berlin to negotiate with the Germans on the problems of the Navy estimates and the escalating threat posed to the Empire.
 In January 1906, news was leaked to The Times that implicated him in the leaking of war material purchases, which he had discussed.
 Sir Henry Campbell-Bannerman, the prime minister, complained to Sir Edward Grey, the Foreign Secretary, of "an outrageous interview with Genl.
 Sir F. Maurice in a French paper, describing all that wd. happen if Germany & France went to war; how we of course should join France".

 Later in the same parliament British government policy evolved around Grey's adherence to the Entente Cordiale and the British willingness to defend the neutrality of the Low Countries.